viyika/api-test-automation/README.md

-# Karate Template
+# Karate API Test automation Framework

-Refer to the [Getting Started Guide](https://github.com/karatelabs/karate/wiki/Get-Started:-Maven-and-Gradle#github-template) for instructions.
+Will be updated once APIs are built and ready for testing